atudomain/atudomain.github.io/_posts/2020-07-12-opendistro-elk.md

 opendistro_security.restapi.roles_enabled: ["all_access", "security_rest_api_access"]
 cluster.routing.allocation.disk.threshold_enabled: false
 node.max_local_storage_nodes: 3

 ```
-Notice reverse order of authcz.admin_dn.

 This node is set to be coordinating, master, data and ingesting node.
-Explanation can be found here https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/cluster/.
+Explanation can be found at [opendistro cluster](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/cluster/).
 As more nodes join the cluster, roles should be divided.

 You may also want to set up jdk options to improve performance, notably in
 '/etc/elasticsearch/jvm.options'.